cosmos/cosmos-sdk/PENDING.md

 * Gaia

 * SDK
-    * Mechanism for SDK Users to configure their own Bech32 prefixes instead of using the default cosmos prefixes
+    * (#1336) Mechanism for SDK Users to configure their own Bech32 prefixes instead of using the default cosmos prefixes.

 * Tendermint